d2a4u/meteor/website/content/docs/introduction/runtests/index.md

 ## Release

-The project uses [sbt-release-early plugin](https://github.com/jvican/sbt-release-early) and [sbt-bintray]() to release artifacts to Bintray repositories using git tags.
+The project uses [sbt-release-early plugin](https://github.com/jvican/sbt-release-early) to release artifacts to Sonatype repositories.
+Versioning is via git tags.
 Release process is automated via Github actions.
 Minor version is automatically incremented on PR merge.
 To release other version bump, add `#major` or `#patch` to commit message.